srinivassaitangudu/helpers1/docs/coding/all.type_hints.how_to_guide.md

 - We expect all new library code (i.e., that is not in a notebook) to have type annotations
 - We annotate the function signature
-- We don't annotate the variables inside a function unless mypy reports that it can't infer the type
+- We don't annotate the variables inside a function unless `mypy` reports that it can't infer the type
-- We strive to get no errors / warnings from the linter, including mypy
+- We strive to get no errors / warnings from Linter, including `mypy`

 ## Conventions